Travel.State.Gov > International Travel > Country Information > Yemen International Travel Information

 All visitors to Yemen are required to obtain a visa prior to travel.
 U.S. citizens typically are issued visas that are valid for 30 days.
 The Embassy of Yemen in Washington, D.C., is not issuing tourist visas at the present time.
 Visit the Yemeni Embassy website for the latest visa information.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.
 If you are in Yemen and have questions about your federal benefits please contact FBU.Jerusalem@SSA.gov

-In addition to the threat of detention by rebel groups, there continue to be other risks due to ongoing conflict and heightened terrorist activity, including kidnappings for ransom.
-In March 2015, a Saudi-led coalition initiated an air campaign in support of the exiled Yemeni government.
+In addition to the threat of detention by rebel groups, there continue to be other risks due to the ongoing conflict and heightened terrorist activity, including kidnappings for ransom.
+In March 2015, a Saudi-led coalition initiated an air campaign in support of the internationally recognized, legitimate Yemeni government.
 A nationwide cessation of hostilities deteriorated in August 2016, and high levels of violence, to include armed conflict, artillery shelling, and air strikes, now persist in areas throughout the country.
 Instability and ongoing threats in Yemen are at a severe level.

 To stay connected: